We partner with agencies and in-house marketing teams to help find the right brand name, voice, expression, and messaging to connect with customers.

 ”Working with Caleb has been so fun.
 He’s a copy messiah who set a totally unattainable standard for anyone else to live up to.” – Product Lead

 Then we stepped even farther back, creating a Voice and Tone Guidelines for all Square Capital products, including business loans and partnerships with eBay and Weebly.
-These key articulations range from company mission and values to generative guidelines for the in-house team, on creating design and messaging — a solid foundation to create future copywriting and visuals that catch the spirit, values, and personality of the company.
+These key articulations range from company mission and values to generative guidelines for the in-house team — a solid foundation to create future copywriting and visuals that catch the spirit, values, and personality of the company.

 Brand Guidelines excerpts in design phase, coming soon!